suhussai/GoogleDocApiScript/README.md

 Current Functionality

-- can read a google doc file (.txt) and add to the content and upload it back to google drive
+- can read a google doc file (.txt)  or native google doc files and add to the content and upload it back to google drive

+- added -h help feature that shows basic usage info

 Needs:
 - funtionality to specify which file user wants to